apeli23/identifyobj/documentation.md

 ##  Setting Up the Sample Project

-Create your project's root directory: `npx create-next-app videocall`
+Create your project's root directory: `npx create-next-app identify`

-Head to the directory: `cd videocall`
+Head to the directory: `cd identify`

 We will use [Cloudinary](https://cloudinary.com/?ap=em) online storage feature to store the processed media files.